Forgotten Operating Systems

-Over the past nine months, Motorola has been hiring engineering talent that would well-suited to create a new mobile operating system.

-Its team appears to include a significant number of ex-Apple and Adobe personnel, including Gilles Drieu, VP of software engineering at Motorola Mobility, Benoit Marchant, director of engineering at Motorola Mobility, and Sean Kranzberg, also a director of engineering at Motorola Mobility.

-Motorola is, of course, not the first company desperate to offer an operating system to rival Microsoft and Apple.
+Google is not the first company to offer an operating system to rival Microsoft and Apple.

-Google is actually working on two operating systems: Android for mobile and Chrome for netbooks.

-In fact, there’s a long history of defunct or ignored operating systems for Motorola to pick through.
+In fact, there’s a long history of defunct or ignored operating systems for Google to pick through.

 We’ve collected just a few here.